LatamLink/latamlink.io/docs/guides/private-keys.md

 sidebar_label: Public and Private Keys
 ---

-## 1. Generate public and private key pair
+## 1. Generate public / private key pair

 Keys are a requirement to create an account on a blockchain.
 In most wallets you can generate new keys for EOSIO.